yshadow14/21_Days_Amogh/README.md

 Day2: I read Feature Selection Techniques in Machine Learning with Python article along with basic code implementation

 Day 3: I watched all the 7 videos on Data science project from stratch.
-I also tried some of the concepts
+I also tried some of the concepts I also completed the intro to machine learning course on kaggle